 So you just launch a new shiny outlet, make sure you let your customers know about it.
 Aside from just an announcement, use a form of social media integration to make your Magento 2 site look its best.

-Try our Instagram Shop for Magento 2 for example, not only does it allow you to import photos of your choice from Instagram, it also gives you this nice featured product function.
+Try our Instagram Shop for Magento 2 for example, not only does it allow you to import photos of your choice from Instagram, but it also gives you this nice featured product function.

 Are you still using a list of store addresses and phone numbers?